 To schedule an appointment, please call Sharon Cosgrove, BSN, RN, OCN, at 517.364.5471.
 Physician referrals and self-referrals are accepted.

 Chest Cancer Clinic

-These two multidisciplinary clinics provide education, assessment, and treatment recommendations for Patients with urologic cancers of the bladder or kidney; and men with prostate or testicular cancer.
-Patients referred to these clinics are additionally assisted and guided through the process by a designated GU Nurse Navigator.
-The navigator serves as a single point of contact for Patients during pre-visit preparations, visits to the clinic, and follow-up needs.
+This multidisciplinary clinic provides education, assessment, and treatment recommendations for Patients with urologic cancers of the bladder or kidney, prostate cancer, or testicular cancer.
+Patients referred to this clinic are additionally assisted and guided through the process by a designated GU Nurse Navigator.
+The Navigator serves as a single point of contact for Patients during pre-visit preparations, visits to the clinic, and follow-up needs.

 Colorectal Cancer Clinic

-The colorectal cancer clinic is the only multidisciplinary clinic for colorectal cancer (CRC) in the entire mid-Michigan area.
-At this clinic, Patients with colorectal cancer diagnoses are evaluated and treatment plans are developed by a multidisciplinary group of physicians including colorectal surgery, radiation oncology, medical oncology, radiology and pathology.
+The colorectal cancer clinic is the only multidisciplinary clinic for colorectal cancer (CRC) in the entire Mid-Michigan area.
+At this clinic, Patients with colorectal cancer diagnoses are evaluated and treatment plans are developed by a multidisciplinary group of Physicians including colorectal surgery, radiation oncology, medical oncology, radiology and pathology.

-For a referral to the colorectal cancer clinic please contact Deb Batterbee at 517.364.9421.
+For a referral to the colorectal cancer clinic please contact Joanne Anderson, MSN, RN, OCN, at 517.364.9420.

 The upper GI cancer clinic is the only multidisciplinary clinic for upper GI cancers (liver, pancreas, esophagus, stomach, and hepatobiliary cancers) in the entire Mid-Michigan area.
 At this clinic, Patients with upper GI cancer diagnoses are evaluated and treatment plans are developed by a multidisciplinary group of Physicians including GI surgery, radiation oncology, medical oncology, radiology, and pathology.